LucasxChagas/ALIKE_PlantsVsZombiesGame/README.md

 ### Running the project

-After cloning or downloading the repository, open the root project folder in unity and press the **Play**.
+After cloning or downloading the repository, open the root project folder in unity, open "Sample Scene", and press the **Play**.

 ## Authors